-On 19 October 1998, Albertans elected Bert Brown and Ted Morton as senatorsin-waiting in an election conducted in conjunction with the Alberta municipal elections.
+On 19 October 1998, Albertans elected Bert Brown and Ted Morton as senators-in-waiting in an election conducted in conjunction with the Alberta municipal elections.
 On 22 November 2004, they elected Cliff Breitkreuz, Link Byfield and Betty Unger, and re-elected Bert Brown, as senators-in-waiting in conjunction with the provincial general election.
-None of these "elected" senators was subsequently appointed to the Senate by the Governor General.
+Mr. Brown was appointed on 10 July 2007.